United States Marshals Service: Office of Protective Operations

 The Office of Protective Operations (OPO) is the United States Marshals Service's preeminent expert on physical protection.
 OPO provides subject matter expertise, guidance, and direct action support to district offices on high-threat/-profile proceedings and risk-/threat-based protective operations.
 The footprint is national, covering all twelve federal judicial circuits across the country, with the ability to project globally.

-Currently, the OPO is responsible for two permanent risk-based protection details for the Deputy Attorney General (DAG) and the Secretary of Education (SecEd), respectively.
+Currently, the OPO is responsible for two permanent risk-based protection details for the deputy attorney general Todd Blanche (DAG) and the secretary of health and human services Robert F. Kennedy Jr. Previously in the first Trump administration it provided security to then secretary of education Betsy Devos, due to threats against her life, from 2017 until her resignation on January 8, 2021.

-These Senior Inspectors routinely deploy across the U.S. and around the globe to protect the DAG and Secretary of Education.
+These Senior Inspectors routinely deploy across the U.S. and around the globe to protect the DAG and Secretary of Health and Human Services.
 They lead security for nominees to the U.S. Supreme Court through the pendency of the nomination, which are often fraught with threats of violence and protests.
 They also provide security for sitting U.S. Supreme Court Justices, when those Justices are farther than 50 miles from Washington, D.C., where the U.S. Supreme Court Police have statutory protection authority.
 As a result, they develop a deep expertise in protective operations and partner extensively with the U.S. Secret Service, Diplomatic Security Service, along with local, state, federal, and foreign law enforcement and security agencies.

 In 2019, the Trump administration investigated the feasibility of shifting protective responsibility for many government officials to the U.S. Marshals.